GabeNashabe/odin-recipes/README.md

-Basic detailing of the project plus proof of HTML and Git/GitHub knowledge
+This is the first project in TheOdinProject course.
+This project requires me to make a recipe website and demonstrate knowledge or HTML, Git and GitHub